 Non-potable water is not suitable for drinking but may still be used for other purposes.
 Potable water is water of a quality suitable for drinking, cooking and personal bathing.
 The standards that define potable water are described in the Australian Drinking Water Guidelines.

-Unless water is known to be of potable quality, for example from a drinking water supply system, it should be regarded as non-potable and used appropriately.
+Unless you know that water is of potable quality (for example, from a drinking water supply system), consider it non-potable and use it accordingly.

-Some examples of non-potable water use in the workplace include:
+Examples of non-potable water used in the workplace include:

-- rainwater from tanks used for various workplace uses, for example cooling towers and car washing
+- rainwater from tanks used in cooling towers and car washing

 - quarry water used for dust suppression and landscape irrigation

 - swimming pool backwash water used for toilet flushing